-- Anyone who is required to be licensed in Florida, but who is not (read more about unlicensed contractor lien rights here)
+- Anybody who is required to be licensed in Florida, but who is not

-- Maintenance workers (work / materials provided must permanently improve the property)
+- Maintenance workers (In order to qualify for a mechanics lien in Florida, the work and/or materials provided must permanently improve the property)

-While all of these amounts may be recoverable in litigation, they cannot be added to lien itself, as the mechanics lien law in Florida only allows lienors to encumber the property for the value of its actual permanent improvement to the property.
-This is a typical rule all across the country, as we discussed previously in this post: What Costs Can I Include In A Mechanics Lien?
+There is no reason to include these amounts on the lien claim and face the risk of an exaggerated lien, because these amounts may be recoverable by the prevailing party in litigation.
+They specifically cannot be added to the lien itself, however, because Florida mechanics lien law only allows lienors to encumber the property for the value of its actual permanent improvement to the property.
+This rule is typical throughout the country.

-In Florida, as elsewhere, mechanic liens are only effective for a defined period of time.
-Once that time period is up, the lien expires as a matter of law unless you file a lawsuit to foreclose upon the property and the lien.
-The general rule in Florida is that the lien foreclosure action is due within 1 year from the lien’s recording.
+In Florida, just like everywhere else, mechanic liens are only effective for a specifically defined period of time.
+Once that time period passes, the lien expires, unless you’ve filed a lawsuit to foreclose upon the property and the lien.
+The general rule in Florida is that the lien foreclosure action is due within 1 year from the date on which the lien was recorded.

-- Foreclosure period is reduce to 60 days if the property owner serves a Notice of Contest of Lien (F.S.
-713.22(2)).
+- The foreclosure period is reduced to 60 days after the lien is filed if the property owner serves a Notice of Contest of Lien (F.S.
+713.22-2).

-- Foreclosure period reduced to 20 days if the owner or interested party files a lawsuit complaint and summons with a rule to show cause on the mechanics lien (F.S.
-713.21(4)).
+- The foreclosure period is reduced to 20 days after the lien is filed if the owner or interested party files a lawsuit complaint and the county clerk issues a summons to the lienor (F.S.
+713.21-4).